A Year in the Apiary - February Beekeeping Tasks (UK)

 Many UK beekeepers will already have carried out their main winter varroa treatment in December or January.
 By February, the focus is often on monitoring and planning rather than new treatments, although practices vary between beekeepers and regions.

-• Plan follow-up monitoring once brood inspections start in spring, using methods described in the varroa guides.
+- Plan follow-up monitoring once brood inspections start in spring, using methods described in the Varroa Monitoring Methods guide.

 If you are considering any further treatment, always follow current UK guidance and product instructions, and never treat honey supers intended for consumption.
-For more detail, see the varroa management and bee diseases overview.
+For more detail, see the varroa management, Varroa Treatment Calendar (UK) and bee diseases overview.

 Checking for Mould and Moisture Problems